Last Updated on July 16, 2021 by Shaun Snapp

 India is a large geographic area that is presently called India but historically was a large number of independent regions.
 So there is also not just a singular “Indian.”

 Question #1: US Workers Who Have Faced Discrimination by Indians

 This reinforces the claims in the comments.
 This discrimination has been observed first hand and this is a common claim made by domestic workers that work around Indians.
 The higher the percentage of Indians, the more aggressive becomes the discrimination.

 Question #2: Indian Recruiters

-Almost 95% of the respondents have felt negatively impacted by Indian recruiters.
 This is not at all surprising.
-Indian recruiters have earned a terrible reputation for both for incompetence, language issues, IP theft (taking domestic worker resumes and placing Indians on them and replacing the actual worker with experience), and discrimination against non-Indians.
+Indian recruiters have earned an extremely poor reputation for both incompetence, language issues, IP theft (taking domestic worker resumes and placing Indians on them and replacing the actual worker with experience), and discrimination against non-Indians.
 We covered this in the article The Frightening Rise of the Indian Recruiters in IT.

 Question #3: US Politics Promoting Indian Immigration and H1-B and Foreign Worker Enlargement

 We covered how an enormous number of powerful companies lobby politicians (both Democrat and Republican) in the US to enlarge the H1-B program.
 Why are 47 US Entities Lobbying in Favor of the HR.1044 IT Immigration Bill?
 Most likely, similar forces are at work in other countries that accept Indian H1-B type workers.
 What are your thoughts on the influence of corporations on setting these work visas for Indian workers?